 What do we know about the place of the Earth in the Universe?

-The Earth is one of eight planets orbiting the sun in almost circular paths, together with other smaller objects including asteroids, dwarf planets, comets and moons.
+In GCSE Physics curriculum, the Earth is one of eight planets orbiting the sun in almost circular paths, together with other smaller objects including asteroids, dwarf planets, comets and moons.
 The solar system is made.

 The smaller masses in our solar system are:

 - Planets – eight large masses that orbit (move around the sun)

 - Moons – small masses that orbit the planets

 - Asteroids – small, rocky masses that orbit the Sun

 - Comets – small, icy masses that orbit the sun

 - Dwarf planets – small spherical objects that have not cleared their orbits of other objects